nguyenphuminh/rottenjs/DOCUMENTATION.md

 	})

 In 1.2.x, 'obj.el' is just a variable that holds a single DOM element, but in 1.3.x, it is now an array containing multiple DOM elements that it founds.

-<b>Note: All the states are stored in the 'localStorage' of the browser.</b>

 ### Grabbing the first node found
 You can use: